MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-adoption-roadmap-content-delivery-scope.md

   - Will it require the content be owned and managed by a centralized team?
 For more information, see the [content ownership and management](powerbi-adoption-roadmap-content-ownership-and-management.md) article, which describes an inter-related concept with content delivery scope.
   - Will there be an approval process?
 Governance can become more complicated when the content delivery scope is broader than the owner of the content.
 For example, an app owned by a divisional sales team is distributed to the entire organization.
 - Create helpful documentation for your community so content creators understand when it's appropriate to use [workspaces](../collaborate-share/service-create-the-new-workspaces.md), [apps](../collaborate-share/service-create-distribute-apps.md), or [sharing (direct access or link sharing)](https://powerbi.microsoft.com/blog/announcing-the-new-sharing-experience/).
-- Ensure you have a specific strategy in place to handle user licensing and subscription considerations for [Power BI Pro](../admin/service-admin-purchasing-power-bi-pro.md), [Power BI Premium Per User](../admin/service-premium-per-user-faq.yml), and [Power BI Premium](../admin/service-premium-what-is.md#subscriptions-and-licensing).
-Create a process to describe how workspaces can be setup to meet [licensing requirements](../collaborate-share/service-new-workspaces.md#licensing-and-administering).
+- Ensure you have a specific strategy in place to handle user licensing considerations for [Power BI Pro](../admin/service-admin-purchasing-power-bi-pro.md), [Premium Per User](../admin/service-premium-per-user-faq.yml), and [Premium capacity](../admin/service-premium-what-is.md#subscriptions-and-licensing).
+Create a process for how workspaces may be assigned each license type, and the prerequisites required for the type of content that may be assigned to Premium.

 ## Maturity levels